BrandonCorn/PsychWardGame/README.md

       2. Weapon upgrades, special attributes, and weapon repairs.
       3. Update 1/15/20: Have added speed to player and enemies, added block to just player

-      4. Items for temporary stat increases.
+      4. Update 1/19/20 Have added a few items for temp stat increases to test a	and see if I like how they work.
       5. Random placement of items and npc's.
       6. Armour to contribute to stats.
       7. Different levels of difficulty.